Michael VanElzakker PhD, Instructor, Division of Neurotherapeutics, Harvard Medical School

 Jonathan Polemeni PhD, Director of Ultra-High Field Imaging, Harvard/MIT Martinos Center for Biomedical Imaging, Assistant Professor of Radiology at Harvard Medical School

 Roberta Sclocco PhD, Assistant Professor, Department of Radiology, Harvard Medical School

-This Project is a carefully conceptualized series of coordinated MRI brain scans using ultrahigh resolution 7-Tesla imaging in patients with LongCovid and ME/CFS.
-With our planned sequences we can, in a reliable and replicable fashion, detect a range of potential symptom mechanisms such as structural abnormalities (e.g., CCI), autonomic dysfunction, cerebrospinal fluid flow problems, brain blood flow issues, intracranial pressure evidence, and metabolic impairment.
+A carefully conceptualized series of MRI brain scans using ultrahigh resolution 7-Tesla imaging in patients with infection-associated chronic disease (eg: LongCovid and ME/CFS).
+The planned sequences will, in a reliable and replicable fashion, detect a range of potential symptom mechanisms such as structural abnormalities (e.g., craniocervial instability), autonomic dysfunction, cerebrospinal fluid flow problems, brain blood flow issues, intracranial pressure evidence, and dysregulation of vagus nerve signaling.

 Many patients with infection-associated chronic conditions including Long COVID and ME/CFS report symptoms including dysautonomia, diffuse pain, sleep problems, flu-like symptoms, and nausea.
 The central role of the brainstem in the sickness behavior response, autonomic control, and arousal suggests that dysfunctional brainstem signaling may be an important driver of these symptoms.
 Indeed, the dorsal brainstem is packed with nuclei governing symptoms such as dysautonomia, sleep problems, nausea, pain, and sickness.
 Several studies have reported functional and structural brainstem abnormalities in ME/CFS, including one study demonstrating brainstem glial activation positively correlated with cognitive impairment.